top of page

 1. The Vision of the Son of Man

-Revelation 1
+Revelation 1.

 Introduction

-1The revelation of Jesus Christ, which God gave him to show to his servants the things that must soon take place.
+1The Revelation of Jesus Christ, which God gave him to show to his servants the things that must soon take place.
 He made it known by sending his angel to his servant John, 2who bore witness to the word of God and to the testimony of Jesus Christ, even to all that he saw.
 3Blessed is the one who reads aloud the words of this prophecy, and blessed are those who hear, and who keep what is written in it, for the time is near (Revelation 1:1-3).

-One of the reasons people have a hard time understanding this book is that there are many allusions, intimations, or typology to the Old Testament, and, unfortunately, many Christians do not give time to reading the Old Testament.
-For instance, what we read about in the beginning in Genesis ends in Revelation.
-The book of Genesis has the beginning of heaven and earth, in Revelation the realization or fulfillment of heaven and earth.
-In Genesis, we read of the entrance of sin and the curse, in Revelation we have the end of sin and the curse (Revelation 22:3).
-In Genesis we see God’s enemy, Satan, disrupting God’s people, and the earth, in Revelation we have the destruction of Satan (Revelation 20:2, 10).
-In Genesis, we see a departure from the Tree of Life (Genesis 3:23), in Revelation the Tree of Life is regained (Revelation 22:2-3).
-In Genesis, death comes on the scene, but in Revelation there is no more death: “He will wipe away every tear from their eyes, and death shall be no more, neither shall there be mourning, nor crying, nor pain anymore, for the former things have passed away” (Revelation 21:4 emphasis mine).
-In Genesis sorrow and pain enters, and in Revelation crying and pain are banished (Revelation 21:4).
-In Genesis Paradise is lost, but in Revelation Paradise is regained (Revelation 21:10).
-In Genesis, a Savior is promised (Genesis 3:15), while in Revelation that Savior, Messiah, will walk with us and, “They will see his face, and his name will be on their foreheads” (Revelation 22:4).
-The Book of Revelation is the climax of all the longings of mankind.
+To understand the Book of Revelation, it is helpful to understand the Old Testament, as there are many allusions, intimations, or typologies to the Old Testament.
+For instance, what we read about at the beginning of Genesis ends in Revelation.
+The book of Genesis has the beginning of heaven and earth, and in Revelation, the realization or fulfillment of heaven and earth.
+In Genesis, we read of the entrance of sin and the curse; in Revelation, we have the end of sin and the curse (Revelation 22:3).
+In Genesis, we see God's enemy, Satan, disrupting God's people and the earth, and in Revelation we have the destruction of Satan (Revelation 20:2, 10).
+In Genesis, we see a departure from the Tree of Life (Genesis 3:23); in Revelation, the Tree of Life is regained (Revelation 22:2-3).
+In Genesis, death comes on the scene.
+In Revelation, there is no more death: “He will wipe away every tear from their eyes, and death shall be no more, neither shall there be mourning, nor crying, nor pain anymore, for the former things have passed away” (Revelation 21:4 emphasis added).
+In Genesis, sorrow and pain enter, and in Revelation, crying and pain are banished (Revelation 21:4).
+In Genesis, Paradise is lost, but in Revelation, Paradise is regained (Revelation 21:10).
+In Genesis, a Savior is promised (Genesis 3:15), in Revelation, that Savior, Jesus, will walk with us and, “They will see his face, and his name will be on their foreheads” (Revelation 22:4).
+The Book of Revelation is the climax of all the longings of humanity.

 Outline